Multazim-Al-razi/ZiraSuite/DEPLOYMENT-GUIDE.md

 - Email/password authentication
 - Session validation

+### Gateway Functionality
+- Acts as a proxy between users and the ManagerServer
+- All requests are authenticated before being forwarded
+- User information is passed to ManagerServer via headers
+- Maintains the existing ManagerServer functionality

 ## Post-Deployment

 ### 1. Verify Deployment
-- Access your application using the Render URL
+- Access your authentication gateway using the Render URL
 - Test the login functionality
 - Verify protected routes work correctly
 - Test session timeout behavior

+### 2. Connect to ManagerServer
+- Ensure your ManagerServer application is deployed and accessible
+- Update the `MANAGER_SERVER_URL` environment variable in Render if needed
+- Test the complete flow: login → authenticated access to ManagerServer

-### 2. Security Considerations
+### 3. Security Considerations
 - The .env file is in .gitignore and will not be pushed to the repository
 - Environment variables are configured in Render dashboard
 - Secure cookies are enabled (httpOnly, secure, sameSite)

-### 3. Troubleshooting
+### 4. Troubleshooting
 If you encounter issues:
 - Check the Render logs in the dashboard
 - Verify your Supabase project is accessible
-- Ensure the environment variables are correctly set in Render
+- Ensure the MANAGER_SERVER_URL is correctly configured
-- Confirm your Supabase authentication settings allow your domain
+- Confirm your ManagerServer application is running and accessible
+- Test locally before deployment using: `node server.js`

 ## MCP Connection